Advert for the Move to Australia Directory

 Here are the worst things about living in Australia…

 The obvious one is missing friends and family.
 The wide range of free apps and cheap international call packages on the phone makes it easier, but I wish I could pick people up and bring them over here, or that I could reshape the globe and squish the UK and Australia closer together.
-Unfortunately I can’t.
-I also miss being able to ring my mum and dad on a whim as I have to wait until early morning or evening to call them and that’s when I’m usually sleeping or working which makes it tricky.
+Unfortunately, I can’t.
+I also miss being able to ring my mum on a whim as I have to wait until early morning or evening to call and that’s when I’m usually sleeping or working which makes it tricky.

 It gets hot and sticky here in Brisbane.
 Stupidly hot.
 So hot that you can’t have the windows or screen doors open – even at night – because the hot air pours into the house.
 There are days when it’s so hot you don’t want to leave the house – you just want to stay in under the air conditioning.
 That’s not so bad for me as I can pop the kids into school and rush back home into the cool house, but Matt has to work on the tarmac at the airport next to engines and it gets REALLY HOT.
 Poor him.